Yours (Quiéreme Mucho): Hit versions

 The success of the Spanish version of the song prompted its translation in the United States, where lyricists Albert Gamse and Jack Sherr published "Yours".
 This song became popular due to the recordings by the Jimmy Dorsey Orchestra, Vera Lynn, and Dick Contino.
 A German version was published under the title "Du bist mein erster Gedanke" (You Are My First Thought) and first recorded by Mieke Telkamp (1956, Philips), becoming her first hit in the country.
 The German version has also been recorded by Cliff Richard with The Shadows, and Julio Iglesias.
-The latter also recorded the song in Spanish, English and French ("Où est passée ma bohême?"; Where Is My Bohemian?)
+The latter also recorded the song in Spanish, English, French ("Où est passée ma bohême?"; Where Is My Bohemian?), Portuguese ("Inesquecivel boemia") and Italian ("Quando si ama davvero").

 The recording by Jimmy Dorsey featured vocals by Bob Eberly and Helen O'Connell and was released by Decca Records as catalog number 3657.
 It first reached the Billboard Best Seller chart on May 23, 1941, and lasted 13 weeks on the chart, peaking at #2.
 The recording by Vera Lynn was released by London Records as catalog number 1261.
 It first reached the Billboard Best Seller chart on October 17, 1952, and lasted 8 weeks on the chart, peaking at #8.
 The recording by Dick Contino, an instrumental, was released by Mercury Records as catalog number 70455.
 It reached #27 on its only week on the Billboard Best Seller chart on November 24, 1954.
 The recording by Cliff Richard (with The Shadows) in German, went to #15 in Germany in 1966.
 The French recording by Julio Iglesias went to number 1 in France in 1979 achieving double platinum sales.
 A Spanish-English version by Iglesias was a hit in the United Kingdom in 1982.